Dugong in Coron

 There are many reasons people come to diving, some learn to dive young and others like myself learn at an older age.
 When I was young I loved to watch the amazing undersea adventures of Jacques Cousteau.
 I would even play scuba diving in the bath tub, complete with mask snorkel and fins.
 What a sight that must have been !

 I was always around water, from six years old I lived most weekends on a boat together with a couple of annual boating vacations.
-I enjoyed swimming, snorkelling and the sea but never got around to trying out diving even though it had held that fascination for many years.
-I would go on vacations and often a local dive school would offer try out scuba in the hotel pool, but for some reason I would always make an excuse not to try it, I had heard about equalising and think maybe I have a cold, I felt my ear on the flight there, or would plan to do something else instead.
+I enjoyed swimming, snorkeling and the sea but never got around to trying out diving even though it had held that fascination for many years.
+I would go on vacations and often a local dive school would offer try out scuba in the hotel pool, but for some reason I would always make an excuse not to try it, I had heard about equalizing and think maybe I have a cold, I felt my ear on the flight there, or would plan to do something else instead.
 I’m not really sure why, I’m very competitive by nature and maybe subconsciously I feared not being able to breath underwater in front of others.

 On vacation in Egypt I was taking a snorkel boat trip, something I had done many times before, and, in what I now know are some of the worlds best diving locations.
 I’m in the water and I see divers below looking at something.
 It frustrated the hell out of me’ that I couldn’t see what they were looking at.
 On the way back to my hotel I was telling my partner and she suggested I should book a dive at the hotel, yes maybe I replied and that was that.